CSbyGB/pentips/projects/general-projects.md

 {% embed url="https://web.archive.org/web/20210616100731/https://gabrielleb.fr/blog/" %} My first blog on wayback Machine {% endembed %}

+At the same time I launched The World Tour Podcast in which I interviewed Cybersecurity experts like Alyssa Miller, Tanya Janca, Chloe Messdaghi and many more.
+I moved it to my new blog you can listen to it here:

+{% embed url="https://csbygb.github.io/podcasts.html" %} The World Tour Podcast {% endembed %}

 ## DoWeLookLikeHackers

 DoWeLookLikeHacker was a social media campaign I created for Northsec Conference.